blend-os/website/docs/install/post-install/intro.md

 This guide will quickly familiarize you with how you can get around blendOS as a prior Arch Linux user through the terminal (this guide is also quite handy if you're a semi-experienced user of other Linux distributions).

+## :material-lightbulb-on: Basics

+blendOS is [immutable](../../reference/nerdy-stuff/immutability.md), **so you can't use `pacman` directly.** You should instead use a distro container or Flatpak to install apps.

+However, for apps that won't work any other way, or for things like desktops and drivers, you need to install things directly to the base system.
+That's where [:material-file-star: `system.yaml`](../../reference/configs/system.md) comes in.
+It is a central file that manages how new filesystems will be built (TL;DR, it manages your base system).
+[Tracks](#switching-to-other-desktop-environments-or-a-clean-arch-like-system-tracks) are deployable [:material-file-star: `system.yaml`](../../reference/configs/system.md) configs (essentially different base systems) for things like desktop environments that you can build upon.

 ## :material-file: Default [`system.yaml`](../../reference/configs/system.md)

 Begin by opening the [:material-file-star: `system.yaml`](../../reference/configs/system.md) file (at the / of your main partition) using a text editor.